-Water Information Services began in 2009 to help consent holders comply with the new Water Regulations that started from November 2010.
-If your consented rate of take is 5 litres a second or more, a water meter has to be installed and records of water used sent to HBRC.
+Water Information Services began in 2009 to help consent holders comply with the new water regulations that started from November 2010.
+If your consented rate of take is 5 litres a second or more, a water meter needs to be installed, and records of water used sent to the Regional Council.

 Increasing demand for water by agriculture, industry, urban users, and for recreation makes proper management and conservation of water supplies more and more important.
 Proper management of water use means understanding how much water irrigation systems use.
 Properly selected and maintained water meters can be the easiest and most accurate way to measure water flow.

 Not always.
 Sometimes your telemetry can seem to be working but the connection between the meter and the telemetry is not working, and the telemetry is reporting zeroes.
-The telemetry company does not know if you are using water or not so do not know “the horse, cow sheep” has eaten through the wire.
+The telemetry company does not know if you are actually using water or not.

-The telemetry company will get an Alarm from the council if the telemetry is not coming through at all.
+The telemetry company will get an alarm from the Regional Council if the telemetry is not coming through at all.
 They prefer that you notify them so that if something needs fixing or replacing they know who will be paying.

 You cannot change data that you have already entered and saved on the website.
-If you have made a mistake, you need to contact the council.
-You can either use the website ‘Contact us’ or you can ring Water Information and ask for the data to be changed.
+If you have made a mistake, you need to contact us.

-Your log in set up is personal to you so you can have as many consents as you like loaded on.
-You may have your own consent and consents for where you work and they can all be loaded on to the web login.
+Your login details are specific to you, so you can have as many consents as you like loaded to your web account.
+For example, you may have personal as well as work consents, and these can all be loaded to your single login.

-You can register for the council’s website and we can set you up with a ‘Read Only’ version so that you can go online and check whether the lessee is reporting as required.
+The Regional Council can set you up with ‘read only’ access so that you can go online and check whether the lessee is reporting as required.
 As the holder of the consent, the water use reporting is ultimately your responsibility.

-You can ring Jo Rodgers on 06 833 8043 and she can make you watertake forms that you can fill in and email to her, or you can print off, fill in and then fax or post to the council.
+You can ring Jo Rodgers on 06 835 9200 and she can create water-take forms that you can fill in and email to her, or you can print off, fill in and then fax or post to the council.